k82cn/k82cn.github.io/_posts/2016-03-22-oversubscription_for_reservation.md

 ### Option 1: Rescind revocable offers in allocator

-If the total revocable resources is less than allocated revocable resources in allocator, the allocator will call rescindOfferCallback to ask master to rescind offers.
+If the total revocable resources is less than allocated revocable resources in allocator, the allocator calls __rescindOfferCallback__ to ask master to rescind offers.
 A new counter is introduced in allocator to trace rescinding resources, it is upated when master recovery resources.

-In master, there's
+In master, there's some race condition between launching task & rescinding offer:

+Case 1:
+    --------- rescindOfferCallBack --------------- launchTask ---------------

+Case 2:
+    --------- launchTask --------------- rescindOfferCallBack ---------------

+Option 1:

 - how about the used resources?

 1. identify the resources that should be rescinded